Saturday, December 17, 2011

 Helping a Friend with cancer

-I have been asked several times, How can you help a friend fighting a battle with cancer?
-Here are some of the things that come to my mind:
+I’ve been asked several times: How can you help a friend fighting cancer?
+Here are some things that come to mind:

-1. Keep positive.
-Please don't say, “My grandmother died from cancer three years ago.”
-How will that help her keep a positive attitude?
+1. Keep it positive.
+Avoid sharing scary stories like, “My grandmother died from cancer three years ago.”
+It doesn’t help her stay hopeful.

 Monday, October 10, 2011